 Gilles Lipovetsky, Albert Camus, Jacque Fresco and Sagi Haviv among many others that go beyond the momentous.

 Many of these projects nurture the constant search for an effective way to develop ourselves either as social beings or simply responsible professionals.

 This restless hunt for an answer led me to many professionals within a variety of research and development areas: Gilles Lipovetsky, Albert Camus, Jacque Fresco and Sagi Haviv among many others that go beyond the momentous.
 They are people that contributed to improve our society through their daily passion.

 Gilles Lipovetsky: author of many books like L’Empire de l’éphémère and Hypermodern Times.
 His vision of the ephemeral reality we are living in is inspiring.

 Albert Camus: The Myth of Sisyphus is one of the essays that will make you think about the true purpose of life, and if not, at least it will make us laugh when hearing about the ironies of life.

 Jacque Fresco: Zeitgeist is my best guess, but if you go forward looking for more references about this great scientist, youwill notice that his contribution to the world covers many fields.

-And for you, what designers inspire the world?
-Even more: nowadays, what people indeed make our world a better place?
+And for you, which designer inspire the world?
+Even more: nowadays, who indeed is trying to make our world a better place?